 Other birth defects may also be present.

 The goal of the procedure is to place the organs back into the baby's belly and fix the defect.
 Repair may be done right after the baby is born.
-This is called primary repair.
+This is called a primary repair.
 Or, the repair is done in stages.
-This is called staged repair.
+This is called a staged repair.

 Surgery for primary repair is most often done for a small omphalocele.

 - Right after birth, the sac with the organs outside the belly is covered with a sterile dressing to protect it.

 - When the doctors determine your newborn is strong enough for surgery, your baby is prepared for the operation.